jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 Check menu | 4.
 Use better example of 'View Menu' screen.
 (P1, high) Call Waiter | 5.
 Wants to be notified if waiter is called correctly.
 (P2, high) Physical | 6.
 Tablet takes up too much table space (P3, high) <br> 7. very high possibility that user won't notice the pop-up (P3, medium)
-Mental | 7.
+Mental | 8.
 Psychological pressure (P1,P2, medium)
+What1 | 9.
+Not sure where to see if he has successfully completed the mission What2 | 10.
+Where and when to get the incentive?

  **Table 1.** Summary of observations